-- Consider using clustering to minimize the impact of hardware failures. - Consider partitioning your database across multiple database servers if your application has high input/output requirements. - Consider configuring the web farm to route all requests from the same user to the same server to provide affinity where this is required. - Do not use in-process session management in a web farm when requests from the same user cannot be guaranteed to be routed to the same server.
-Use an out-of-process state server service or a database server for this scenario.
+- Consider using clustering to reduce the impact of hardware failures. - Consider partitioning your database across multiple database servers if your application has high I/O requirements. - If you must support server affinity, configure the Web farm to route all requests for the same user to the same server. - Do not use in-process session management in a Web farm unless you implement server affinity because requests from the same user cannot be guaranteed to be routed to the same server otherwise.
+Use the out-of-process session service or a database server for this scenario.